-During my PhD at the University of Cambridge I used seismology to image Earth's inner core and study its dynamics.
+During my PhD at the University of Cambridge I used seismology to image Earth's core and study its dynamics.
 Motivated by a desire to do more applied work, I joined BP, where I worked in the seismic imaging research team in London.
 Here I gained experience in industry leading seismic imaging and acquisition, with particular focus on imaging with dense receiver arrays.
 I moved to Singapore with the aim to adapt such techniques for academic studies in earthquake hazard and imaging Earth structure.

 I am excited by the possibilities that 'big data' bring to seismology, particularly in answering fundamental questions regarding earthquake processes, and the structure and dynamics of our planet.